nexpy/nexpy/doc/source/pythongui.rst

     Sets the selected tree item to the plottable signal.
 A dialog box allows the user to specify axes with compatible dimensions to plot the data against.

+.. note:: The use of the 'Add Data' and 'Set Signal' menu items allows, in
+          principle, an entire NeXus data tree to be constructed using menu calls.

 **Fit Data**
     Fits the selected tree item.
 This assumes that the selected item is a valid NXdata group.
 The menu item triggers a dialog box, which allows functions